kerspoon/meal-planner/README.md

 # to do

 - fix the bug where removing an item from a day also opens the detailed view.
+- highlight in red/yellow/green every ingredient that is on FODMAP list.
 - some better interface for showing the recipies.